-'It is indeed unthinkable that any institution would bow to the reverence of wealth, but certainly, I cannot blame you for this injustice and oversight', I remarked.
+'It is indeed unthinkable that any institution would bow to the reverence of wealth, but certainly, I cannot blame you for this injustice and oversight'.

-'I am afraid that if this man, who committed such abominable crimes in Manchester ten years ago is behind the murder spree in Aberdeen, then Detective Crow, you are dealing with an insatiable madman, who will not be stopped so easily', the doctor avowed.
+'I am afraid that if this man, who committed such abominable crimes in Manchester ten years ago is behind the murder spree in Aberdeen, then Detective Crow, you are dealing with an insatiable madman, who will not be stopped so easily'.

-'I hope that you are mistaken, for the sake of the people of Aberdeen', I replied.
+'I hope that you are mistaken, for the sake of the people of Aberdeen'.

 'Mr Morrison it is good to see you again, but if you don’t mind, I am on a tight schedule.
 Is there more information you have obtained, about the 'Oddfellows?'
 I asked.

-His eyes exhibited a slight preoccupation I felt, 'You look a bit concerned Mr Morrison', I told him.
+His eyes exhibited a slight preoccupation I felt, 'You look a bit concerned Mr Morrison'.

-'Should I be concerned detective?'
+'Should I concern myself detective?'
 He said and then smiled, as if to disguise his unsettling disquietude.

-'Detective Crow, I was in my private study reading documents of the 'Oddfellows', and I found this letter that may be significant', he said.
+'Detective Crow, I was in my private study reading documents of the 'Oddfellows', and I found this letter that may be significant'.